 Choosing capacity based on solar panel output, not household demand.
 The right battery size matches your evening and overnight consumption, not your peak solar generation.
 A large solar array with a small household demand profile needs a modest battery, not a large one.

 Assuming you will cycle the battery every day.
 In winter, a solar battery charges less because generation is low.
 In summer, it charges more.
-Annual average cycling is typically 250 to 300 full cycles per year in the UK, not 365.
+Annual average cycling is typically 250 to 300 full cycles per year in most climates when solar-charged, not 365.

 Ignoring the tariff.
 A battery on a flat-rate tariff saves far less than one paired with a time-of-use tariff.
 Switching tariff at the same time as installing the battery is one of the highest-impact decisions you can make.